-PRP or Platelet-Rich Plasma
+PRP or Platelet Rich Plasma

-PRP is blood that has been enriched with platelets.
+Platelet Rich Plasma (PRP) is blood that has been enriched with platelets.
 PRP contains various growth factors that can stimulate healing.

 How does PRP treatment work?